cloudflare/cloudflare-docs/content/workers/runtime-apis/webassembly/rust/_index.md

 #### `event` macro

-This macro allows you to easily define entrypoints to your Worker.
+This macro allows you to define entrypoints to your Worker.
 The `event` macro supports the following events:

 * `fetch` - Invoked by an incoming HTTP request.
 * `scheduled` - Invoked by [`Cron Triggers`](/workers/configuration/cron-triggers/).